MisterJimson/beyond/README.md

 I am open to feedback, suggestions, and discussions on how this approach can be improved.

 It's important to note that this is not meant to prescribe how everyone should write Flutter apps nor that this is the best option for every project.
 ## Example App Setup
 1. Get a free API key from https://locationiq.com/
 2. Open `lib/service/config/config.dart` and enter your API key
+## Beyond Helpers
+[Beyond Helpers](https://github.com/MisterJimson/beyond/tree/feature/helpers-lib/beyond_helpers) is a collections of minor utilities to help with implementing this approach
 # Architecture Overview
 The rest of this document describes how apps that use this approach are structured and why.
 ## Goals